edwintroyano/PHPSockets-With-WebSockets/README.md

 <h3>EasyChat or MediumChat?</h3>

-This all separated by two lists below will explain each one:
+You see that has 2 folders: EasyChat and MediumChat, I will explain the difference below:

 <b>EasyChat -></b> is a chat created to beginners, since it has a simple code to understand and easy to use.